Natasha-Warder/MCA-2024/README.md

 )

 ## Task 2 - Generating a piano roll and a pitch histogram
-Click here to access [Jupyter Notebook](https://gla-my.sharepoint.com/:x:/g/personal/2660237w_student_gla_ac_uk/ETfVh-M5mLZFieKaiBAY_70Bsck6uImZJC8uzZxk_JUgjg?e=UGzkkF
+Click here to view [Jupyter Notebook](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/Intro%20to%20music21.ipynb )
-)

 ### The Piano Roll of pitches measures the pitch, length, and velocity of notes, seen below: